Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 • Accuracy requirements

-• The trade-off between installation complexity, maintenance requirements and overall cost.
+• The trade-off between installation complexity, maintenance needs, and overall cost

-The installation process itself may vary due to differences in pipe material, transducer mounting methods and specific industry standards.
-However, it is essential to follow the manufacturer's installation guidelines and seek expert advice to ensure accurate flow measurement.
+The installation process itself can vary due to differences in pipe material, transducer mounting methods, and specific industry standards.
+However, it’s necessary to adhere to the manufacturer’s installation guidelines and seek advice from experts to ensure accurate flow measurement.

 With the right tips and tricks, you can maximize the effectiveness of your ultrasonic flow meters.
 Here are some recommendations: